-An action to express a disagreement or a difference of opinion.
-When recorded in the minutes of the deliberations or what is in lieu thereof, the dissent once voiced has the effect of exculpating a director from any liability that may arise from a decision of the Board of Directors.
+An action intended to express a disagreement or a difference of opinion with respect to a decision made by the board of directors.
+When recorded in the minutes of the proceedings or its equivalent, the dissent once voiced by a director has the effect of exculpating a director from any liability that may arise from a decision of the board of directors.

 The decisions made by the directors must be noted and recorded in the minutes.
 These are is an essential co-ownership document, because it ensures the written preservation of the board of directors’ deliberations, and of the results of each vote, so that any co-owner and director can refer to them over time.
 It also allows to verify if the meeting of the Board of Directors was conducted within the rules.
 Given its importance, this document must respect a certain form.